 - “For me it’s like the bridge scene in Sorcerer.
 Once you get one truck across the bridge do you really need to show another one?
 Well, if you do you’d better make things worse.”

 - “Did you notice the camera moving?
 That happens three times in the movie.”

 No matter your thoughts on Joss Whedon’s films and TV work, the man gives good commentary.
 He’s funny, knowledgeable, and a true fan of film and filmmakers.
-Here he points out the issues that give many readers and viewers pause with Shakespeare’s play including how both Claudio and Benedict can be so easily swayed by something they overhear.
+Here he points out the issues that give many readers and viewers pause with Shakespeare’s play including how both Claudio and Benedick can be so easily swayed by something they overhear.
 He acknowledges the difficulty he had in coming to terms with why exactly they would believe such clearly false comments, but he smartly points out that context is king.
-Similarly, he explains how he deals with the inexplicable inaction of Benedict and Beatrice when Claudio emotionally destroys young Hero during their initial wedding.
+Similarly, he explains how he deals with the inexplicable inaction of Benedick and Beatrice when Claudio emotionally destroys young Hero during their initial wedding.
 All that, plus laughs!

 Check out more commentary commentary in the Commentary Commentary archives